sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 ---

-## What about Legal and IP?
+## What about:

-Add content here after talking to IP folks
+- IP and copyright?
+- Security of the code?

+Note:

 ---